tommililja/Farse/README.md

 ]
 ```

-> Note: Farse does not throw exceptions.
-It only catches JsonException, which is thrown for invalid JSON.
+> Note: Farse does not throw exceptions, and it only catches JsonException, which is thrown when trying to parse invalid JSON.